seanmorris/smgen-search/README.md

 - Phrase matching, n-grams, prefixes, and fuzzy-word features
 - Custom binary index for fast loading
 - Zero runtime dependencies in JavaScript
-- Prebuild index files a fraction of the size of the corpus.
+- Prebuilt index files a fraction of the size of the corpus.

 ## Requirements